Andrew-Ricciardi/writeups/malicious-websites/README.md

 invisible iframes, or a page whose entire HTML response is a few characters and a redirect.
 Obfuscation is not proof of malice, but it is definately a reason to stop and read.

-## Hardware anonymisation sites, and why I dont trust them either

-There is a whole category of site selling "hardware anonymisation": change your HWID, clean your SMBIOS, repair or randomise serials, hide your machine from whoever is fingerprinting it.
-Some of it is marketed at privacy, most of it gets bought by people trying to get around a game or platform ban, and the sites know it.
+## Three kinds of site I dont touch, that plenty of people do

-The trust problem here is structural.
-To change identifiers that live in firmware and drivers, the tool needs deeper access to your machine than almost anything else you run: a kernel driver, a loader that asks for admin, something that has to run before the rest of the system or it does not work at all.
-You cannot audit that.
-So the deal on offer is "give me ring 0 and I will change a string in SMBIOS".
-That is a bad trade even when the vendor is honest, and there is no verifiable reason to assume the vendor is honest.
+**1. Hardware anonymisers.** Sites selling "change your HWID, clean your SMBIOS, randomise your serials".
+To touch identifiers that live in firmware and drivers, the tool needs a kernel driver or a loader with admin rights, and you cannot audit either one.
+So the deal on offer is "give me ring 0 and I will change a string".
+A fair few of them are also partly snake oil, because some of those identifiers get re-read at a higher privilege level than the tool can reach, or simply reset on reboot.

-Things I treat as red flags on these sites:

-- a driver or loader you have to whitelist in your antivirus, or an instruction to turn protection off first
-- tiers, subscriptions and "permanent" versus "temporary" fixes, since a permanent change is usually a firmware level change you can not undo
-- no named developer, no company, no way to check the code, just a checkout page and a download
-- claims that it defeats a specific anti-cheat or platform check, which is the same as saying the site's whole business depends on that company not fixing it
-- activation or telemetry that has to phone home before the tool will do anything

-There is also a boring technical point: plenty of these tools are partly snake oil.
-Several identifiers get re-read at a higher privilege level than the tool can reach, or reset on reboot, or live in a component the tool does not touch.
-So you can pay, hand over kernel access, break a driver, and still be exactly as fingerprinted as before.

-If you are curious about one, treat it like any other untrusted download, only more so: a throwaway VM with snapshots, never the machine you actually use, no personal accounts signed in, check who signed any driver before it loads, and assume that anything you ran in there is compromised afterwards.
-For actual privacy work, the supported OS and browser settings get you part of the way without handing a stranger ring 0, and raw IP adresses, cookies and browser fingerprints are seperate problems with their own fixes.
+**2. Game cheat and mod menu sites.** Same shape, worse odds.
+The download is a driver or an injector running with admin, from a vendor whose entire product is defeating a check somebody else owns.
+When the anti-cheat catches up the account goes, and when the vendor turns out to be a stealer the machine goes with it.
+Their forums are full of people finding out which of the two they got.

+**3. Cracked software and "pre activated" installers.** The busiest of the three and the least necessary.
+An installer patched to skip licensing has already had its integrity thrown away, so the patched copy can carry anything, and the sites hosting them make their money from the download page rather than from the file.

+What all three have in common: you run something with more privilege than you would hand a stranger, from someone with no real incentive to be straight with you, in order to beat a check that is not yours.
+If you do want to look at one, throwaway VM with snapshots, no personal accounts, check the signature on any driver before it loads, and assume that anything you ran in there is compromised.

 ## What Browser Guard does about it